PavithraPOORNACHANDRAN/Automatic-Speech-Recognition/README.md

 hypotheses with improved semantic consistency and thus lower Word Error Rate.
 We used the publicly accessible TED-LIUM corpus to predict semantic scores in the hopes of enhancing the ASR system.
 In this approach, we employed a transformer extension called BERT, and Universal Sentence Encoder for continuous representation of sentence embedding plays a major role.

-The goal of our DNN re-scoring models is to find hypotheses with improved semantic consistency and thus lower Word Error Rate.
-We evaluated our methodology on the corpus of TED-LIUM conferences with noise of SNR 10 dB.
-The proposed model gives a significant WER by using past information as compared to without using  past information.
-The best Word Error Rate of BERTpast re-scoring models is 13.
-As compared to previous work in this same task, our proposed model improvements are statistically significant.